 21assert instructor_example[0].startswith("Represent")

-22assert instructor_example[1] == "what is contrastive learning?"This doesn't mean one magic prefix solves every task.
+22assert instructor_example[1] == "how do I rotate an API key?"This doesn't mean one prefix solves every task.
 It means some embedding families expect an extra conditioning signal.
 Use the format documented for that specific model family, then benchmark it on your own retrieval, clustering, or classification workload.

 Train embeddings so that selected prefix widths preserve useful representations under their own losses:[9]